-His life's lessons laid a solid foundation.
+Bill's life's lessons laid a solid foundation.
 Earning degrees in geology, law and business administration, with an affinity for learning languages, coupled with a desire to see the world, presented opportunities for him to experience living in seven countries outside the United States.
 He taught high school students while living in Swaziland’s bush country where he learned … and used Zulu.
 Becoming fluent in a bantu language that incorporated tongue clicks was all the more challenging.
 But, evolving his understanding to the point of actually thinking in the language, was the powerful experience.
 Armed with the knowledge of how to teach himself foreign languages, he sought more expatriate opportunities throughout his adult life.
 Everywhere he lived, he made a bona fide effort to learn the local language.
 He witnessed cultural doors fly open, transitioning from what initially could have been a barrier, into a welcoming portal.
-By helicopter, he took that diversity oriented spirit up into the primitive Highlands of Papua New Guinea, then to coastal operations in Angola, still in civil war.
-Because of his unique skill sets, he was requested in Nigeria, initially in a contract / supply chain mentoring role, where he was formally acknowledged by his employer as a Diversity Ambassador.
-After repatriating to the States for a little over a year, it was off again; this time to Kuala Lumpur and the exotic sights, sounds, smells of the Far East.
-After short fourteen months, and with a measure of reluctance, William was transferred to the City of Light, Paris.
-His lingering reluctance evaporated by the time the taxi rolled over the mosaic boulevard at Place de La Concorde on the way to Rue Perronet.
-Concerted efforts to learn and actively use French, while living in the heart of the city, paid cultural dividends for him not only while in France.
-When transferred to the French speaking island of Mauritius, the French he used morphed from Parisian to Creole.
+By helicopter, he took that diversity oriented spirit up into the remote and rugged Highlands of Papua New Guinea to negotiate with primative tribal landowners.
+After a stint in Houston on a major capital project, he went into operations on the coast of Angola, then in the final days of civil war.
+Because of his unique skill sets, he was requested in oil rich Nigeria, initially in a contract / supply chain mentoring role, where he was formally acknowledged by his employer as a Diversity Ambassador.
+After repatriating to the States for a little over a year, it was off again.
+This time to Kuala Lumpur and the exotic sights, sounds, smells of the Far East.
+After fourteen short months, and with a healthy measure of reluctance, Bill was transferred to the City of Light, Paris.
+Any lingering reluctance had evaporated by the time the taxi rolled over the mosaic boulevard at Place de La Concorde on the way to Rue Perronet.
+Diligent efforts to learn and actively use French, while living in the heart of the city paid cultural dividends for him not only while in France.
+When transferred a year later to the French speaking island of Mauritius, the French he used morphed from Parisian to Creole.